Devising-Research/devisingresearch.com/content/_index.md

 ## TextBooks

-* Deetjen, Thomas A..
-Published: A Guide to Literature Review, Outlining, Experimenting, Visualization, Writing, Editing, and Peer Review for Your First Scientific Journal Article.
+* Deetjen, Thomas A.. _Published: A Guide to Literature Review, Outlining, Experimenting, Visualization, Writing, Editing, and Peer Review for Your First Scientific Journal Article_.
 Poland: Productive Academic Press, 2020.
 ISBN: 9781734493108

-* Dupre, L. (2000).
-BUGS in Writing: A Guide to Debugging Your Prose.
-United States: Addison-Wesley.
+* Dupre, L. (2000). _BUGS in Writing: A Guide to Debugging Your Prose_ United States: Addison-Wesley.

 * Evans, D., Zobel, J., Gruba, P. (2014).
 How to Write a Better Thesis.
 Germany: Springer International Publishing.